 Sleep disorders are often caused by a combination of things and could be greatly improved if we looked at them from a Mind Body perspective.

-To learn more about sleep disorders, check out the work of Barry Krakow, MD, who is part of NICABM’s teleseminar series:
+To learn more about sleep disorders, check out our Mind/Body Courses.

 In the meantime, leave a comment.
 How do sleep disorders affect your patients and how do you treat them?